Note

 Search++ mode enables you to search for a term using search syntax across one or more tables.

-In the Query dropdown on the Home tab, select Search++.
+On the Home tab, in the Query dropdown, select Search++.

 Select Multiple tables.

-Under Choose tables, define which tables to search, then select OK.
+Under Choose tables, specify the tables to search, and then select OK.

-In the edit box, enter your search phrase and select Go.
+In the edit box, enter the search phrase, and select Go.

-A heat-map of the table/time-slot grid shows which terms appear and where they appear.
+A heat map of the table and time-slot grid shows where the terms appear.

-Select a cell in the grid and select View Details to show the relevant entries in the results pane.
+Select a cell in the grid, and then select View Details to show the relevant entries in the results pane.

 Query mode

-Kusto.Explorer includes a powerful query mode that enables you to write, edit, and run inline queries.
-The query mode comes with syntax highlighting and IntelliSense, so you can quickly ramp-up your knowledge of the Kusto Query Language.
+Kusto.Explorer includes a powerful query mode that lets you write, edit, and run inline queries.
+The query mode includes syntax highlighting and IntelliSense, so you quickly improve your knowledge of the Kusto Query Language.

-This section describes how to run basic queries in Kusto.Explorer and how to add parameters to your queries.
+This section explains how to run basic queries in Kusto.Explorer and add parameters to queries.

 Basic queries